Optimisation models for the design of multiple self-consumption loops in semi-rural areas: Optimisation models

 \subsubsection{Objective function}

 In this optimisation problem, the objective is to find the best self-consumption loop from an economic point of view, that is to say, favouring exchanges between the grid and actors who have the most interesting prices (high selling prices, low buying prices)\footnote{The objective function takes all actors into account, without considering whether they belong to the self-consumption loop.
-This is used to include the trivial case where no actor belongs to the self-consumption loop, which would result in an objective value computed on loop members only to be equal to zero.}:

-Fixed inclusion costs ($T_i$ adhesion costs of each actor $i$), as well as the price of the electricity within the loop ($r$), are not considered in the objective function, as they will be determined once the geometry of the loop and exchange happening inside the loop are set.
+This is used to include the trivial case where no actor belongs to the self-consumption loop, which would result in an objective value computed on loop members only to be equal to zero.} Fixed inclusion costs ($T_i$ adhesion costs of each actor $i$), as well as the price of the electricity within the loop ($r$), are not considered in the objective function, as they will be determined once the geometry of the loop and exchange happening inside the loop are set.
 Fixing $T$ after this first optimisation step to reach equity between actors involved in the self-consumption loop is evoked as a perspective of this work (\cref{sec:conclusion}).
 Despite balancing the benefits of the actors is left for future work, the proposed model assures a maximal global benefit and a non-zero benefit for each actor involved in the self-consumption loop.